RaA-BLNET/Adafruit-Si4713-DynamicRDS/README.md

 You can send any information with this command.
 That could be an announcement, the name of the currently running show or something else.<br/>

 Notice: The inputted text must be less than a specified number of characters (128 for Radiotext, 256 for RDS-PS).
 If you want to change that, edit it in these lines of the file "adaradio.ino": 405/434 for Radiotext, 406/435 for RDS-PS.
 Otherwise strings will get corrupted.<br/>
-Notice 2: The number of RDS-PS messages are defined in the lines 104, 117 and 347.
+Notice 2: The number of RDS-PS messages is defined in the lines 104, 117 and 347.

 <hr>
 <a href="https://www.adafruit.com/product/1958"><img src="assets/board.jpg?raw=true" width="500px"></a>